 - Chrome Appearance Package offers front/rear chrome bumpers and grille, with dual composite halogen headlamps

 Depending on the configuration, Savana passenger vans can carry eight, 12 or 15 occupants.
 Cargo vans seat a maximum of two people.
 The Savana's maximum interior cargo volume (on the cargo model) is 225.1 cubic feet for regular-length models and 261.6 cubic feet in extended-length vans.
 That's about the same cargo capacity as the E-Series, but pales in comparison with the Sprinter's 318 cubic feet of interior volume.

 - Standard air conditioning

 - Optional cloth seats

-- Optional convenience package that includes power door locks and windows, a tilting steering wheel, and cruise control
+- Available power locks and windows, tilting steering wheel and cruise control

 Under the Hood

-Light-duty vans have rack-and-pinion steering.
-The rear suspensions use a solid axle with multileaf springs and gas shocks.
+Light-duty G1500 vans have rack-and-pinion steering, while G2500 and G3500 vans have integral power steering.
+The rear suspensions use a semifloating axle with multi leaf springs and gas shocks.
 The Savana can be equipped with one of five engines.
-Each engine teams with a four-speed automatic transmission that incorporates a tow/haul mode.
 Rear- and all-wheel-drive models are available.

 - Fast idle option on 6.0-liter V-8 allows heavy-duty accessory usage at idle

-The Savana received a host of safety upgrades in 2008, including side curtain airbags on passenger models.
+The Savana received a host of safety upgrades for 2008, including side curtain airbags for the first three rows of passenger models.
 Also, 12- and 15-passenger models have three-layer glass that helps reduce the risk of ejection during an accident.
 Additional standard safety features include: